 “He’s always been the investment guru and a good friend,” Holland said.

-So Holland established a donor-advised fund at the Foundation, while having Oates continue to manage those assets as an individually managed fund.
+So Holland established a donor-advised fund at the Foundation, while having Oates continue to manage those assets via our advisor-managed investment option, formerly called individually managed fund.

-With an individually managed fund, the money is gifted to the Foundation but invested by an advisor recommended by the donor and approved by the Foundation.
+With the advisor managed investment option (formerly called individually managed fund), the money is gifted to the Foundation but invested by an advisor recommended by the donor and approved by the Foundation.
 In this case, Bill Oates.
 Oates is managing the fund to ensure that assets are available for the next generation’s philanthropy.
 Holland’s daughter-in-law works with him on the family’s giving.

 Holland had a charitable fund at a large financial institution that he transferred to the Foundation to create the Holland Fund.
 The fund setup was simple, Oates said, the transfer made with a single check.
 “And they are satisfied and calmed by having no transition in management,” Oates said of the Holland family.